michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0089.md

 - n: a false statement
 - n: the act of rendering something false as by fraudulent changes (of documents or measures etc.) or counterfeiting
 ### Family
+- falsehood: falsehoods+
-falsehood: falsehoods+;false: falsehood, falsely, falseness, falser, falses, falsest, falsity;falseness: falsenesses;falsity: falsities
+- false: falsehood, falsely, falseness, falser, falses, falsest, falsity
+- falseness: falsenesses
+- falsity: falsities
 ### Examples
 - “Ten Questions For Fake News Detection” helps teachers and students comb through an article to find tell-tale signs of falsehood.
 - Falsehoods and character assassinations should never be reprinted.